teekuningas/PNB/docs/PLAN.md

 Foul tracking moved to `referee.foulState` state machine but the field was not removed.
 Cleanup is in Phase 7.

-**Next:** Knight Phase 3 → Phase 4 → Phase 5 → Phase 6 → Phase 7 → Phase 8.
+**Next:** Phase 4 → Phase 5 → Phase 6 → Phase 7 → Phase 8.
+Knight Phase 3 can be done at any point (low-risk test addition).

 <details>
 <summary>Phase 2 cleanups (2026-03-21)</summary>